-CalWORKs assists students receiving cash-aid (TANF) through CalWORKs County programs with a variety of coordinated support services.
+CalWORKS (California Work Opportunity and Responsibility to Kids) assists students receiving cash-aid (Temporary Aid to Needy Families, TANF) through CalWORKs County programs with a variety of coordinated support services.
 These services include academic and personal counseling, work-study, priority registration, assistance applying for financial aid and scholarships, parenting workshops, job and life skills training, and computer access.
 The CSM CalWORKs program also assists the Human Services Agency with providing CalWORKs students with textbooks, supplies, child care costs, and transportation assistance, as they pursue training to increase employment opportunities that lead to self-sufficiency.
-For more information or to make a referral, contact CalWORKS staff in College Center, room 120K, or call ext.
+For more information or to make a referral, contact CalWORKS staff in College Center, Building 10, Room 120K, or call ext.
 6155.